The Doctor's Wife (Moore novel)

 The Doctor's Wife is a novel by Northern Irish-Canadian writer Brian Moore, published in 1976 (by Jonathan Cape in the United Kingdom, by Farrar, Straus & Giroux in the United States and by McClelland & Stewart in Canada).
 Shortlisted for the Booker Prize, it tells the story of Sheila Redden, a doctor's wife from Belfast, who takes an American lover eleven years her junior while in Paris.
-She then separates from both her husband and her new lover.
+After a confrontation with her husband, she leaves both him and her new lover, and moves alone to London.